 Reactive, preventive and predictive maintenance

-The curve describes degradation over time.
-Point P is where a potential failure first becomes detectable by a chosen technique.
-Point F is functional failure, where the asset can no longer perform its function.
-The interval between them, the P-F interval, is the warning window the monitoring technique can give you.
+The case for predictive maintenance rests on the P-F curve.
+Point P is where a potential failure first becomes detectable by a chosen technique; point F is functional failure, where the asset can no longer perform its function.
+The interval between them is the warning window the technique can give.

 Sensing: vibration, temperature and motor current